promise/readme/README_template.md

 # 👋 I'm Glenn

-a {{AGE}}-year old old node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a {{AGE}}-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## Countr Stats